ArkadioG/NEO-easy-start/README.md

 **If you are a C# developer** i strongly recommend to go with tutorial written by Michael Hermann [NEO .net Quick Start](https://github.com/mwherman2000/neo-dotnetquickstart/blob/master/EN-us/README.md)

+## Contribution

+You can contribute to this project at any time.
+Fork this repository, make changes and create pull request.